-We all should know by now what dangers a rainy day holds for drivers.
+[Page updated 05/11/2022] We all should know what dangers a rainy day holds for drivers.
 Sadly, our Los Angeles-based car accident attorneys often find that Californians don’t seem to get it.
-Hence, when it comes to driving at a safe speed for the overall conditions on the roads, Californian's fail.
+Hence, when it comes to driving safely for the overall conditions on the roads, California drivers fail miserably.

-And while it is always a great experience to enjoy rain at home, when it comes to driving, you have to pay more attention.
+And while it is always a great experience to enjoy rain at home when driving, you have to pay more attention.
 So your driving requires a higher level of care.
-Contrast this with driving on regular, “epic,” sunny days.
+Contrast this with going on regular, “epic,” sunny days.

-During inclement weather, we must realize as vehicle drivers that wet roads have reduced distance visibility.
-Also, distance stopping time due to friction variables gets increased a lot.
+We must realize that wet roads have reduced distance visibility for vehicle drivers during inclement, rainy weather.
+Also, distance stopping time due to friction variables gets increases a lot.
 Your tires are not holding on to the road with as secure a grip as they do on regular days.

-As noted, some cocksure drivers on the roads feel like enjoying the profound changes in weather by driving too fast.
-This attitude can easily spell death or maiming to others sharing the streets with these reckless speed demons.
+As noted, some cocksure drivers on the roads feel like enjoying the profound changes in weather by driving too fast on wet roads.
+This attitude can easily spell a wrongful death or maiming of others sharing the streets with these reckless speed demons.

 The statistics about rainy weather and traffic accidents are startling.
-Concerning the percentages of all the accidents that occur on the road, most take place on rainy days or days when the weather is not typical.
+Concerning the percentages of all the accidents on the road, most occur on rainy days or days when the weather is not typical.

-From 2002-2012, Booze Allen Hamilton gathered the available data on causes of accidents, including rain and slick surfaces.
-Based on these reported statistics during the average year approximately:
+From 2002-to 2012, Booze Allen Hamilton gathered the available data on causes of accidents, including rain and slick surfaces yearly, as follows:

-Mind you, these are the reported numbers, and they are likely higher, but the yearly numbers we do have are alarming!
+These are the reported numbers, and they are likely higher, but the yearly numbers we have are alarming!

 These stats show an unacceptable approximation of: